mryvlin/mrudoku/README.md

 A complete, production-ready Sudoku game as a Flutter app - runnable as an Android app and as a web app (Flutter Web).
 Fully offline, no cloud dependency, localized in German and English.
-Supports three board layouts - Classic (a single 9x9 grid), Samurai (five overlapping grids), and Twin (two overlapping grids) - at four difficulty levels each.
+Supports five board layouts - Classic (a single 9x9 grid), Samurai (five overlapping grids), Twin (two overlapping grids), Gattai-8 (eight grids, also known as Harakiri), and Sohei (four grids in a ring) - at four difficulty levels each.

 ## Architecture